letitiabanana/PnP-OVSS/README.md

 cd LAVIS
 pip install -e .
 ```
-This would download the newest torch, may need to modify torch version based on your cuda version.
+This would download the newest torch, may need to modify torch version based on your cuda version. <br>
 Might also need to downgrade transformer
 `pip install transformers==4.25`